 First, let’s be clear on what I’m referring to as a private scholarship.
 These are scholarships that are not awarded by the school or any government agency.
 These are scholarships that students apply for that are sponsored by corporations, non-profits, and community groups.

-In fact, according a survey by Accounting Principles found that a third of college graduates would have actively pursed more scholarships and financial aid options knowing what they now know about the cost of living.
+In fact, a survey by Accounting Principles found that a third of college graduates would have actively pursed more scholarships and financial aid options knowing what they now know about the cost of living.
 Which goes to show while they obviously have learned something about debt, they haven’t learned much about scholarships or how to pay for college.